-Despite doing a lot of things incredibly well, Mothercare isn’t enjoying the market conditions of 2018.
+Despite doing a lot of things incredibly well, Mothercare had a bad start to 2018.
 However, it might only need to change a few things to get back on the right track.

-This year hasn’t been great for Mothercare.
-Since January, it’s launched a CVA, declared a profit warning and announced plans to close over a third of its 137 stores.
+2018 wasn't great for Mothercare.
+In the first half of the year alone, it launched a CVA, declared a profit warning and announced plans to close over a third of its 137 stores.

 However, Mothercare often remains the place where parents head to research and not buy.
 There’s a range of factors at work here, from simple price to stock availability; some of these are conscious decisions by customers, but sadly, others are often decided for them based on their in-store experience on a given day.

 If it acts fast, it can truly solidify its place as the go-to brand for parental essentials at a time when rivals are also struggling – and online-only, one-shot companies continue to dilute the marketplace.

 Three members of the SHIFT Magazine team (myself included) visit Mothercare regularly, and we still plan to – and there are a few things that would have us, and thousands of others, visiting more regularly and shopping for longer.
 By challenging any negative perceptions of its brand head-on, Mothercare could stands to gain an incredible amount of consumer loyalty.

 Mothercare has worked hard to remove customer perceptions of it offering a purely transactional experience.
 As a result, it’s gradually angling itself at becoming a destination where parents feel comfortable spending time with their kids.